 One of the great things about tiles is the nearly infinite number of color and texture options.

 Can’t afford real stone?
-You can find gorgeous tiles that look like it.
+You can find gorgeous tiles that look like them.

 Can’t afford to rip out your old tiles?
 You can paint them.

-Forbes recommends playing with tiles and grout colors to achieve a luxury look on a budget.
+Forbes recommends playing with tiles and grout colors to achieve a luxurious look on a budget.

 Don’t worry about authenticity.
 The bathroom is one place where look-alikes will do just fine.
 Satiation and old stuff don’t always mix.
-Just like in the kitchen, an heirloom piece like a console vanity can add an authentic touch.
-But there’s no need to drive up your costs sourcing genuine everything.
+Like in the kitchen, an heirloom piece like a console vanity can add an authentic touch.
+But there’s no need to drive up your costs by sourcing genuine everything.